 The Nikon AF-S DX Nikkor 55-300mm f/4.5-5.6G ED VR is a telephoto zoom lens designed to complete the 18-55mm kit zoom, that comes bundled with many Nikon DSLR cameras.
-In this article I used some 18-55mm photo compilations to compare how it works all together in 18-300mm range.
-The Nikon 55-300mm VR lens features a built-in auto-focus motor, Vibration Reduction and other things handy in taking the ptohos.
+In this article, I used some 18-55mm photo compilations to compare how it works all together in the 18-300mm range.
+The Nikkor 55-300mm VR lens features a built-in auto-focus motor, Vibration Reduction, and other things handy in taking photos.
 The formula comprises 17 lens elements arranged in 11 groups, including 2ED glass elements and one high-refractive-index element.
-The zoom lens is quite heavy (529g), but is still fairly lightweight for 5.5x zoom lens.
+The zoom lens is quite heavy (529g), but is still fairly lightweight for a 5.5x zoom lens.

 Build quality is pretty decent for a consumer zoom.
-In general outer parts are plastic, which contributes to relatively light weight.
-Lens mount is made of metal.
+In general, the outer parts are plastic, which contributes to being relatively lightweight.
+The Lens mount is made of metal.
 Optical elements are made of high-grade glass.

-I took a few photo compilations with Nikkor 55-300mm using basically 55mm, 70mm, 100mm, 135mm, 200mm and 300mm for each other.
-I am not really going to elaborate about the technical features, because those information you can easily find in another blogs or websites (some of them are linked below).
-One thing, which is worth to attention just before you start using the Nikkor 55-300mm F4.5-5.6G ED VR are controls situated on side of the lens.
-One of them is the Vibration Reduction (VR) with an on-off switch.
+I took a few photo compilations with Nikkor 55-300mm using basically 55mm, 70mm, 100mm, 135mm, 200mm, and 300mm for each other.
+I am not really going to elaborate on the technical features, because that information you can easily find in other blogs or websites (some of them are linked below).
+One thing, which is worth attention to just before you start using the Nikkor 55-300mm F4.5-5.6G ED VR is the controls situated on side of the lens.
+One of them is Vibration Reduction (VR) with an on-off switch.
 There is no choice between active and normal modes.
 Likewise, the lens has a built-in auto-focus motor that allows AF operations on every Nikon DX camera body.
 Unfortunately focusing is not internal and manual focusing is not possible when your mode selector is set to the ‘A’ position (Pic.
 4).
-Moreover the lens has no distance scale and no focus limiter, either.
+Moreover, the lens has no distance scale and no focus limiter, either.

 The AF-S Nikkor 55-300mm f4.5-5.6 lens has a very narrow focus ring located in front of the much wider zoom ring.
-Regrettably the AF is surprisingly slow.
-This isn’t particularly bothersome if you are photographing stationary subjects, but can pose difficulties when you are trying to shoot sports, panoramas or some not clear remote objects.
+Regrettably, the AF is surprisingly slow.
+This isn’t particularly bothersome if you are photographing stationary subjects, but can pose difficulties when you are trying to shoot sports, panoramas, or some not-clear remote objects.
 I have my own solution for this, which arises out of long usage.
-When you want to capture some remote and not clearly visible objects and you expect that some problems may occur with your AF, set your auto-focus to another, more visible object and then switch into manual mode.
-Finally you can capture your desired remote object.
-Another way you can try to set your AF as long as you won’t see the dark squares close to your goal.
+When you want to capture some remote and not clearly visible objects and you expect that some problems may occur with your AF, set your auto-focus to another, more visible object and then switch to manual mode.
+Finally, you can capture your desired remote object.
+Another way you can try to set your AF is as long as you won’t see the dark squares close to your goal.

 Let’s see my own test of this zoom lens.
-As I mentioned above I bracketed all photos in order from the shortest 55mm mainly through 70mm, 100mm, 135mm, 200mm to the longest 300mm lens.
-I imaged the landscape in different conditions: through the double window glass, with AV, close object, remote objects.
+As I mentioned above I bracketed all photos in order from the shortest 55mm mainly through 70mm, 100mm, 135mm, and 200mm to the longest 300mm lens.
+I prepared the images of the landscape in different conditions: through the double window glass, with AV, closed objects, and remote objects.

-For each aforementioned photo I prepared cropped picture also to see the details.
+For each aforementioned photo, I prepared a cropped picture also to see the details.

-Below you can find the remote object photos bracketed in the same 55-300mm range, however I boundled it with 18-55mm range also to make a full comparison between basic D5300 kit lens AF-S DX Nikkor 18-55mm F 3.5-5.6 and its extension Nikon AF-S Nikkor F 4.5-5.6G ED VR.
+Below you can find the remote object photos bracketed in the same 55-300mm range, however, I bundled it with an 18-55mm range also to make a full comparison between basic D5300 kit lens AF-S DX Nikkor 18-55mm F 3.5-5.6 and its extension Nikon AF-S Nikkor F 4.5-5.6G ED VR.

 See also cropped pictures below: